March 9, 2023

 OUR RECIPE DEVELOPER SAYS

-Be aware when adding frozen raspberries – too many raspberries in each cookie will add too much moisture, but you do want enough that you have 1 to 2 larger raspberry pieces in each cookie.
+Be aware when adding frozen raspberries – too many raspberries in each cookie will add too much moisture, but you do want enough that you have one to two larger raspberry pieces in each cookie.

 The smaller bits of raspberry don’t add too much moisture, but they do bleed more.
-1 to 1½ cups is about the right amount for the best results.
+One to 1½ cups is about the right amount for the best results.

 STEP SEVEN: Fold the raspberries in gently.
 They will bleed into the dough as they are mixed in.